 Should a critical safety issue be identified during the course of the investigation, the ATSB will immediately notify relevant parties so appropriate safety action can be taken.

-|Date:||08 March 2021||Investigation status:||Active|
+|Date:||08 March 2021||Investigation status:||Completed|

 |Time:||8:30 ESuT||Investigation level:||Short - click for an explanation of investigation levels|

 |Report status:||Final||Highest injury level:||None|